Stress Dolls is the alt/pop/rock project of Chelsea O'Donnell, a songwriter from Buffalo, NY.

 Thus Stress Dolls came to be.
 The band spent March of 2016 recording at GCR Audio with head engineer Justin Rose.
 The debut single, “Pills,” premiered on IMPOSE magazine’s website on August 18th and received positive reviews from publications such as Buffablog and The Public, and the subsequent self-titled EP was released on November 10th via CD and Bandcamp.
 Stress Dolls also made strides in live shows, playing on the main stage at Robby Takac’s Music is Art Festival, opening for national acts Shonen Knife, We Are Scientists, and USS, and playing numerous other shows while gaining a following in Buffalo and beyond.

-Though the band's line-up dissolved in the beginning of 2017 due to the members pursuing their individual goals, O'Donnell has decided to continue forward with the name and once again is flying solo.
-However, this doesn't mean things are slowing down as Stress Dolls kicked off the year with an announcement that the song "Curves & Edges" will be included on the CD "We Killed McKinley Vol. 2."
-The album is a compilation of Buffalo bands that comes as a follow-up to 1988's "We Killed McKinley Vol. 1," which included tracks from bands such as the Goo Goo Dolls and Mark Freeland.
+Though the band's line-up dissolved in the beginning of 2017 due to the members pursuing their individual goals, O'Donnell decided to continue forward with the name and once again is flying solo.
+Stress Dolls kicked off the year with an announcement that the song "Curves & Edges" would be included on the CD "We Killed McKinley Vol. 2."
+The album served as a follow-up to 1988's "We Killed McKinley Vol. 1," which included tracks from bands such as the Goo Goo Dolls and Mark Freeland.
+2017 also found O'Donnell collaborating with Brandon Schlia once again, and in April they released an electronic single titled "After the Party."